 The United Nations Office of Drugs & Crime approached us with an ambitious task: facilitate the communications between delegates of 13 countries fighting to solve human trafficking in their regions.
 We sought to do that, and much more.
-TMG constructued a global campaign pitch to raise awareness about the problem worldwide
+TMG constructed a global campaign pitch to raise awareness about the problem worldwide.

 The UN’s wide reach allows politically and socially conscious advocates to spark a global conversation about human trafficking